1ux/toy-CPU/README.md

 # Koopman TOY CPU Interpreter

 This is a CPU interpreter, based on the specification of Phil Koopmans paper: "Microcoded Versus Hard-wired Control".<br>
+For more details, please see in /doc.

 ##  Build

 The project can be built using `make`.

 ## Usage

+Pass the RAM content to the machine via a text file.<br>
+The program call is: `toy_cpu` SOURCE.toy<br>
+The following is the specification for a 16 BIT machine word.
+With it, you can create the RAM content.<br>
+(Do not forget: this is a pure John von Neumann architecture, data and program in the same memory)<br>

 <pre>
 OP_Code 0 (0000b):	   STORE<12 BIT ADDRESS>